MiguelAngelCGM/OllamaChat/README.md

 - Conversation history saved in JSON format
 - Support for multiple Ollama models
 - Exit commands (`quit` or `exit`)
+  - When used, the app makes a backup at "./logs/date_time" located at run path.
+- Save and restore commands (`save`, `save:`, `restore` and `restore:`)
+  - `save` - Stores a conversational context file named "context.json" at run path.
+  - `save:` - Stores a conversational context file at path inidicated next, related to run path.
+  - `restore` - Restores a conversational context file at "./context.json" located at run path.
+  - `restore:` - Restores a conversational context file at path inidicated next, related to run path.

 ## 🛠 Requirements